ray-project/ray/doc/source/data/faq.rst

 =======================================

 Ray Datasets is not meant to be used for generic ETL pipelines (like Spark) or scalable data science (like Dask, Modin, or Mars).
-Ray Datasets has great integration with these frameworks, allowing for efficient exchange of distributed data partitions often involving no data movement or even data copying!
+Datasets integrates with these frameworks, allowing for efficient exchange of distributed data partitions often with zero-copy.

 See our :ref:`ML preprocessing docs <datasets-ml-preprocessing>` for more information on how we see Ray Datasets fitting into a larger ML pipeline picture.